utamakevin/money_app/README.md

 -   Bar chart:
     - The bar chart displays savings, which value is obtained by subtracting expenses from revenue in each month.
 -   Doughnut chart:
-    - The doughnut chart breaks down the current month's expenses into categories.
+    - The doughnut charts breaks down the aggregate revenue and expenses into categories.

+### Categories
+Each category is made with MUI accordion.
+Upon click, it will expand to show various amount spent on the category.